csound/csound/BUILD.md

    set(CMAKE_C_FLAGS "${CMAKE_C_FLAGS} -mfloat-abi=hard -mfpu=neon")

-2. If step 1 fails, there might be no NEON support for your arm chip, in which case, you need to change the line above to
+2. If step 1 fails, there might be no NEON support for your arm chip, or there might be a compiler issue, in which case, you need to change the line above to

     set(CMAKE_C_FLAGS "${CMAKE_C_FLAGS} -DPFFFT_SIMD_DISABLE")

     in order to disable the vectorial code and use standard C scalar operations.

+There is no support for NEON on rpi 1 or zero.
+This is available for rpi 2 and 3, though.

 Fedora 18 <a name="fedora">
 ---------